w3f/educhain/docs/sub0-reset-2024.md

-# Sub0 Reset 2024 Workshop - Lauch your Appchain to Production
+# Sub0 Reset 2024 Workshop

+## Launch your Appchain to Production

 The journey of any production grade application always starts on a test network.
 Polkadot is privileged to have a high quality testnet:
 [Paseo Network](https://github.com/paseo-network), maintained by the community.
 Paseo network mirrors Polkadot and its system chain